CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 <!-- omit in toc -->
 ## Optional vs. Required

-This extension is required, meaning that it must be listed in both the `extensionsUsed` and `extensionsRequired` arrays of the tileset JSON.
+This extension is required, meaning it must be placed in both the `extensionsUsed` and `extensionsRequired` lists in the tileset JSON.

 <!-- omit in toc -->
 ## Contents